CIERA-Transients/POTPyRI/paper/paper.md

 # Summary

-This pipeline was developed for the reduction and stacking of imaging data for a number of telescopes and instruments in the optical and near-infrared (NIR) bands.
-The purpose of the pipeline is to provide an automated way to reduce imaging data, create a median stack with reliable astrometry and photometric calibration, and perform aperture and PSF photometry on sources within the stacked image.
+The Pipeline for Optical/infrared Telescopes in Python for Reducing Images (POTPyRI) was developed for the reduction and stacking of imaging data for a number of telescopes and instruments in the optical and near-infrared (NIR) bands.
+The purpose of the pipeline is to provide an automated way to reduce imaging data, create a median stack with reliable astrometry and photometric calibration, and perform aperture and Point Spread Function (PSF) photometry on sources within the stacked image.

 # Statement of need

-The pipeline is written in Python (currently deployed and tested on Python 3.12) and uses packages from Astropy [@astropy:2013;@astropy:2018], ccdproc, astroquery [@Ginsburg2019] and photutils [@photutils:2024]; with the additional use of external dependencies including SExtractor [@Bertin1996] and Astrometry.net [@Lang2010].
+POTPyRI is written in Python (currently deployed and tested on Python 3.12) and uses packages from Astropy [@astropy:2013;@astropy:2018], ccdproc, astroquery [@Ginsburg2019] and photutils [@photutils:2024]; with the additional use of external dependencies including SExtractor [@Bertin1996] and Astrometry.net [@Lang2010].
 The code is available on GitHub at https://github.com/CIERA-Transients/POTPyRI, where instructions on the installation and detailed use can be found.
 The code is also installable with pip and is release at PyPI at https://pypi.org/p/potpyri.

-Currently available instruments (as of June 2025 - see the GitHub for the most recent list) include:
+Currently available instruments (as of March 2026 - see the GitHub for the most recent list) include:
 - MMIRS (MMT) [@McLeod2012]
 - Binospec (MMT) [@Fabricant2019]
 - MOSFIRE (Keck) [@McLean2008]